hhajibadri/cse15l-lab-reports/lab 1 report/lab1.md

 ![Image](/lab%201%20report/image8.png)

-**Here is the "cat" command with a file as an argument, it will print the contents of that file if it is a valid path.**
+**Here is the "cat" command with a file as an argument, it will print the contents of that file if it is a valid path.
+If it can't find the file or directory it will throw an error message.**

 ![Image](/lab%201%20report/image9.png)